LDTI-UON/learning_tools_integration/README.md

 # README #

 ### LTI Module for ExpressionEngine(EE) 3 ###
-*Tested with up to EE 3.0*
+*Tested with up to EE 3.2.4*

-#Version 3.2.0#
+#Version 3.2.2#

+**New in version 3.2.2**
+* Incorporated UoN Rails app for user creation of LTI links.

 **New in version 3.2.0**

-* removed reliance on EE sessions
+* removed total reliance on EE sessions
 * fixed javascript bug in rubric

 **New in version 3.0.0**

 * Ajax endpoint for uploading rubrics from external tools
-  - new ACT category in extension hooks to allow direct action requests in EE CP style
+  - new ACT category in extension hooks to allow direct action requests
 * Link generation key added to blti_keys table for external link and template generation

 **Added in Version 2.24**